Thumbtack (company)

-Thumbtack is an American online home services marketplace that connects users with local service professionals across a range of categories, including home improvement, wellness, financial and legal services, technology repair, and event planning.
+Thumbtack is an American online home services marketplace that allows users to locate and hire professionals for home improvement projects.

 Founded in 2008 and headquartered in San Francisco, California, the platform allows customers to compare prices, read reviews, and hire local professionals directly through its website and mobile app.
 The company is privately held and backed by investors including Sequoia Capital, Tiger Global Management, Javelin Venture Partners, Baillie Gifford, and Capital G. Thumbtack operates as a remote, virtual-first company, with employees across the U.S., Canada, and the Philippines.

 History

-Thumbtack was founded in San Fancisco, California, in 2008, by Marco Zappacosta, Jeremy Tunnell, Jonathan Swanson, and Sander Daniels.
+Thumbtack was founded in San Francisco, California, in 2008, by Marco Zappacosta, Jeremy Tunnell, Jonathan Swanson, and Sander Daniels.
+Thumbtack was an early contributor to what would be coined the "gig economy."
+The company looked to solve pain points users experienced on platforms such as Craigslist, including lack of seller verification and reviews, and ease of use of these platforms.
 The platform was designed as a directory of service providers with listings including their photo, bio, and details of the services offered.

 By February 2012, Thumbtack had reached 250,000 local merchants and service professionals utilizing the platform.

+In December 2020, Thumbtack acquired Setter, a Toronto-based startup that offered virtual home consultations to help homeowners find home improvement vendors.
+The acquisition terms were not disclosed.

+In April 2024, Thumbtack released an updated mobile app that offered automated recommendations, project advice, and AI-supported search capabilities.
+The app's redesign was largely based on millennial homeowner phone-centric habits and preferences.
+In August of that year, the company launched "Thumbtack for Real Estate," a service that allowed buyers, through their agents, to find support on home improvement projects.

+As of June 2025, American business magazine Forbes reported that 300,000 local professionals from service businesses are active on the platform.